tanirsahoo/tanirsahoo/README.md

 ## 🚀 About Me

-Hello, I'm Tanir Sahoo, a passionate Software Developer with a strong foundation in various programming languages and frameworks.
+I'm Tanir Sahoo, a passionate Software Developer with a strong foundation in various programming languages and frameworks.
 My journey in the tech world has been fueled by curiosity, dedication, and a love for solving complex problems.
 I thrive in fast-paced environments and am always eager to learn new technologies and improve my skill set.

 ## 🛠️ Skills & Technologies